JaioCG/p2mod-speedrun-utils/README.md

 2. Follow the instructions on the file to set up the category.
 3. [SRCONFIGS ONLY] Add the command `add_cat <file name>` to your extra.cfg file.
 Then in game, you can run `<file name>` to select the category.

+*Do note that some mods use different proof standards, so you may need to edit some of the demo recording and timing commands.*

 ## Contributing
 For any new mods added to [speedrun.com](https://github.com/p2sr/srconfigs), please put in a pull request here with the mod's SAR category.
 If you're not sure how to do this, feel free to ask in the [SAR Discord](https://discord.gg/p2sr).